 Achilles Schools' RelaysThe Achilles Schools' Relays were started in 1963 by David Donaldson and Donald Gorrie with encouragement from the Achilles Club’s committee chaired by Tommy Macpherson and from the Club’s President the Rt.
 Hon.
 Philip Noel-Baker.
-The first meeting was held at Iffley Road on the 8th June 1963.
+The first meeting was held at Iffley Road on the 8th June 1963, with 21 schools represented.
 The track referee on that day was Adrian Metcalfe.
-Performances in the meeting over years have gained high rankings in the all-time best performance for their age group and this is one of the few occasions when some of the races contine to be run.
+Performances in the meeting over years have gained high rankings in the all-time best performance for their age group and this is one of the few occasions when some of the races continue to be run.

 Below are listed the Trophies competed for, along with the people after whom they are named, and the Meeting Records.

 Please contact the Organiser for further details: firstname.lastname@example.org

 TROPHIES AND RECORDSIn addition to those listed below, the following trophies are contended for overall performance: